aicatch/aicatch/README.md

     18+ only <br>
     i have an est timezone <br>
     i work mornings/afternoons meaning, not at my desk <br>
-    if you whisper me back you will not get a response <br>
+    if you whisper me back you will not get a response so i suggest signing my ata <br>
-    i encourage people to interact with me if i am active
+    i encourage people to interact with me if i am active <br>

   </p>

   <!-- Images side-by-side between the second and third paragraph -->